berachain/docs/apps/bend/content/learn/lending-protocol/bend-rewards.md

 In addition to providing a venue for users to seek leverage on crypto positions using `$HONEY`, Bend also provides a variety of ways for users to earn, including:

-1. Lending fees for `$HONEY` suppliers
+1. Lending fees for `$HONEY` suppliers.
-2. `$BGT` rewards for borrowers
+2. `$BGT` rewards for borrowers.
-3. Liquidation fees for liquidators
+3. Liquidation fees for liquidators.

 ## 1. Lending Fees